mirrormirage0/awsOTP/README.md

 2) aws credentials file & config file is already setup.
 This is usually found in ~/.aws/ folder on Linux machines.

 # Know issues.
-Since the generated OTP is only valid for 60 seconds, in some cases it might be expired too son.
+1) Since the generated OTP is only valid for 60 seconds, in some cases it might be expired too son.
 If you get an invalid MFA Token/ expired error, simply re-run the script, It will pick up the new OTP token and try to generate a new set of credentials.
+2) Only the last version of credentials file is backed up.

 # Potential security issue
 All config parameters are stored in plain text, including your MFA/2FA code.
 Do not use this script of a shared machine or servers.